Light-jason/Code-of-4S-shop-customer-churn-prediction/README.md

 (1)warranty record
 (2)customer attributes

+Due to privacy and commercial competition issues, the dataset is not provided.
-Because the dataset is commericial and privacy, we just show the code of our model.
+We just show the code of our model.

 We used some classical machine learning model and neural network,such as LR、MLP、RNN、LSTM.
-And we propose a specific deeping learning architecture,named RNN-2L(LSTM-2L), to distinct the warranty features and customer attributes for promoting the run-speed and accuracy.
+And we propose a specific deeping learning architecture,named RNN-2L(LSTM-2L), to distinct the warranty features and customer attributes for promoting the running-speed and accuracy.